How to Apply

 Financial Resource Responsibilities

-- Bachelor's degree or equivalent is necessary, with advanced degree preferred
+- Bachelor's degree or equivalent is necessary.
+An advanced degree is preferred

-- At least 2-3 years’ of progressively responsible administrative work in a higher education environment
+- At least 2-3 years’ of progressively responsible strategic and management work experience in a higher education environment

-- Experience in helping units through transitions, managing staff, change management, and working within a collaborative administrative structure
+- Experience in helping units through transitions, managing staff, change management, and working within a collaborative management structure

 - Ability to build trusted relationships within and across organizations